bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

     They are considered above their mossy companions in their social circles, and are generally treated with respect among them.

     When a tsanek reaches 100 years, it is put through the rite of growth.
-    The tsanek must ceremoniously consume a mixture of the sap of tekatsae, wyvernroot, and water of the boiling river. % Wyvernroot is a strong poisonous plant native to Drejek.
+    The tsanek must ceremoniously consume a mixture of the sap of Tek, wyvernroot, and water of the boiling river. % Wyvernroot is a strong poisonous plant native to Drejek.
-    Next, it must enter a chamber of awareness, which are small caverns below tekatsae.
+    Next, it must enter a chamber of awareness, which are small caverns below Tek.
     The tsanek is only left out after a month in isolation.
-    Most of the tsaneks that go through this ritual die, and are consumed by tekatsae, bringing them back to the tree.
+    Most of the tsaneks that go through this ritual die, and are consumed by Tek, bringing them back to the tree.
     The ones that don't become the highest ranking members of their tribal societies: Sovereigns.
     Tsanek sovereigns are large, malformed creatures that reign over the tribes.
-    They are the only creatures capable of directly speaking with tekatsae, and thus are the only that can communicate its wishes to the tribes.
+    They are the only creatures capable of directly speaking with Tek, and thus are the only that can communicate its wishes to the tribes.

 \subsection*{Circles and Melds}
     Many tsaneks, feeling unprepared, leave the tribes before this ritual.